awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-troubleshoot.md

 # Troubleshooting DNSSEC signing<a name="dns-configuring-dnssec-troubleshoot"></a>

-The information in this section can help you address issues with DNSSEC signing, including with your key\-signing keys \(KSKs\)\.
+The information in this section can help you address issues with DNSSEC signing, including enabling, disabling, and with your key\-signing keys \(KSKs\)\.

+Enabling DNSSEC
+Make sure you have read the prerequisites in [Configuring DNSSEC signing in Amazon Route 53](dns-configuring-dnssec.md) before you start enabling DNSSEC signing\.

+Disabling DNSSEC
+In order to safely disable DNSSEC, Route 53 will check whether the target zone is in the chain of trust\.
+It checks if the parent of the target zone has any NS records of the target zone and DS records of the target zone\.
+If the target zone is not publicly resolvable, for example, getting a SERVFAIL response when querying for NS and DS, Route 53 cannot determine whether it is safe to disable DNSSEC\.
+You can contact your parent zone to fix those issues, and retry disabling DNSSEC later\.

 KSK status is **Action needed**
 A KSK can change its status to **Action needed** \(or `ACTION_NEEDED` in a [KeySigningKey](https://docs.aws.amazon.com/Route53/latest/APIReference/API_KeySigningKey.html) status\), when Route 53 DNSSEC loses access to a corresponding AWS KMS key \(due to a change in permissions or AWS KMS key deletion\)\.